 Basically, before you reach for that quick fix, consider what your body really needs.
 A healthy, varied diet makes a HUGE difference in how you feel, both when you’re working out and in general.
 And eating right doesn’t have to be hard.
 Don’t forget that we have our LSF nutrition plans and protein + wellness boosts to help!

-We created Pep Rally so you could get caffeine from some of the best natural sources out there.
+We created our Pep Rally Energy Boost so you could get caffeine from some of the best natural sources out there.
 Our new boost has 80 mg of caffeine per scoop so it’ll put some pep in your step without jitters or any of that junk.
 If you’re really needing to pump it up, you could do two scoops for 160 mg of caffeine.
 Even then, you won’t be exchanging tiredness for other side effects.
 In fact, Pep Rally also contains an amino acid called L-theanine that specifically combats anxiousness and stress!

 On top of that, we’ve packed it with other key natural ingredients for long-lasting energy like: